 Michel Lorand

-Michel Lorand’s films and installations have been widely shown at international festivals and events: Venice Biennale, International Film Festival Rotterdam, Hamburg International Short Film Festival, Biennale de l’Image en Mouvement at the MAMCO in Geneva, Video and New Media-Art Biennal Santiago de Chile, International Video-Art Biennal Tel Aviv, as well as in institutions such as the Museo Reina Sofia in Madrid, the WIELS, ARGOS, the MIM musée des instruments de musique and the Cinémathèque Royale de Belgique in Brussels.
+His films and installations have been included in international events, such as the Venice Biennale, the International Film Festival Rotterdam, the Kurzfilm Festival Hamburg, the Biennale de l’Image en Mouvement at the MAMCO in Geneva, the Bienal de Video y Artes Mediales in Santiago de Chile, the International Video Art Biennial in Tel Aviv, as well as in institutions such as the Museo Reina Sofia in Madrid, and in Brussels, the WIELS, argos centre for audiovisual arts, the MIM (Musical Instruments Museum), and the Royal Film Archive of Belgium – CINEMATEK.